domvwt/msc-thesis/thesis/thesis.md

 ### Data Splitting

 The dataset is split into training, validation, and test sets.
-The training set is used to train the model, the validation set is used to tune hyperparameters, and the test set is used to evaluate the model's performance.
+The training set is used to train the model, the validation set is used to tune hyperparameters, and the test set is used to evaluate the model’s performance.
 A random 80/10/10 split is used to produce the three data sets, with random selection applied to each component in the graph to ensure that nodes in the same component are not split across multiple sets.

 ### Class Weighting

 Class imbalance in the dataset is addressed by assigning a weight to each class during model training.
 A weight of 10 is applied to anomalous nodes and a weight of 1 for normal nodes.
-These weights are used as multipliers for the errors of their respective classes, leading to an increased penalty and greater emphasis for anomalous nodes.
+These weights are used as multipliers for the errors of their respective classes, leading to an increased penalty and greater emphasis on anomalous nodes.
 This is a cost-sensitive approach to class imbalance that does not require the use of over-sampling or under-sampling [@heLearningImbalancedData2009].

 ### Evaluation Metrics